AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: AgentSwift framework

 where $s_i$ denotes the actual task performance of agent $i$, $u_i$ is the uncertainty, and $s_{\text{max}}$ is the maximum composite score across all candidates. $\lambda$, $\alpha$, and $\beta$ control the trade-off between uniform exploration, sensitivity to performance differences, and the contribution of uncertainty, respectively.
 This formulation extends AFlow’s~\cite{zhang2024aflow} approach by incorporating epistemic uncertainty, thus encouraging the search to explore candidates that are either high-performing or insufficiently evaluated.

 \paragraph{Expansion.} Starting from the parent agent returned by selection, we perform a top-down \emph{hierarchical expansion} composed of three operations—\emph{recombination}, \emph{mutation}, and \emph{refinement}.
+These operations utilize task-agnostic prompts, where only the task description varies for new applications.
 Each operation generates a small batch of new agents and the value model scores every candidate and the best one advances to the next operation. \begin{enumerate}[leftmargin=*,nosep]

 \item \textbf{Recombination}\; An LLM proposer $\pi_{\theta}$ (adapted from AgentSquare) replaces one subsystem—\emph{agentic workflow}, \emph{planning}, \emph{tool use}, or \emph{memory}—with an alternative sampled from the corresponding pool.
 Given a current agent $(\mathbf{W}_0,\mathbf{M}_0,\mathbf{T}_0,\mathbf{P}_0)$ and experience pool $\mathbb{E}$, $\pi_{\theta}$ produces $N$ candidate agents.
 For example, $(\mathbf{W}_0,\mathbf{M}_0,\mathbf{T}^{'},\mathbf{P}_0)$ denotes a recombination where the tool use component is replaced with a new $\mathbf{T}^{'} \in \mathbb{T}$.
 The value model ranks all candidates, and the top one is passed to the next phase.